hrushikeshrv/ocw/algorithms/bfs.md

 ---
 layout: default
 title: Breadth First Search (BFS)
+parent: Algorithm Index
 ---

 # Breadth First Search (BFS)
 BFS is a simple graph traversal algorithm that explores all vertices of a graph reachable from the source.
-It uses a queue to keep track of the vertices to be explored.
 It has the following common applications:

 1. Finding the shortest path between two nodes in an unweighted graph
 2. As a subroutine in the [Ford-Fulkerson]({% link algorithms/ford-fulkerson.md %}) method to compute the max flow in a flow network